Kanika Kapoor: Career

+In 2016, she was made the brand ambassador of Swiss Watch manufacturer 88 Rue du Rhone, an independent brand by Raymond Weil.
+In 2019, Kapoor was one of the judges on the third season of the singing reality show The Voice.
+In 2025, she was featured on the songs "Durga Trance" alongside Raja Kumari and Siroyi, and "The Legend of Kumbha" alongside Raghav Mehta and Kalyani Nair from the album, Sounds of Kumbha, by Grammy-nominated producer Siddhant Bhatia.
+The album went on to be nominated at the 68th Annual Grammy Awards in the category for Best Global Music Album.

-Controversy during COVID Pandemic
+Controversy

 Kapoor was tested positive for COVID-19 during the COVID-19 pandemic on 20 March 2020.
 She returned to India from London on 9 March, whereupon she later threw a party for her family and friends in Lucknow.
 Her father, Rajiv Kapoor, stated she attended three parties, which Kanika Kapoor denied.
 Upon Kapoor testing positive for COVID-19, and updating about it on Twitter; former chief minister of Rajasthan Vasundhara Raje stated in a tweet that herself, and her son had met Kapoor at a party, and later went in a self imposed quarantine till their reports came back as negative.

 The party in question was attended by several prominent personalities, and bureaucrats including former chief minister of Rajasthan Vasundhara Raje, her son – incumbent MP Dushyant Singh, and Uttar Pradesh's state minister of medical, and health Jai Pratap Singh.

 Dushyant Singh later attended Parliament of India.
 As the party was attended by a few politicians, a domino effect lead to the quarantine of six members of parliament, the health minister of Uttar Pradesh Jai Pratap Singh, former chief minister of Rajasthan Vasundhara Raje, two top bureaucrats in the central government, three members of the legislative assembly of UP, and other bureaucratic elites went into self-quarantine on the same day when Kapoor made her test result public.

 Dushyant Singh later also met the President of India, as a result, Rashtrapati Bhawan cancelled all plans, and engagements of President of India indefinitely.

 Chief medical officer lodged complaint against Kapoor.
 The FIR says:

 [...]when the singer was screened at the Lucknow airport on March 14, "high viral load was detected".
 She was advised home quarantine, but the advice was disregarded.